kubernetes/community/keps/sig-node/0014-runtime-class.md

 **Scope creep.** RuntimeClass has a fairly broad charter, but it should not become a default dumping ground for every new feature exposed by the node.
 For each feature, careful consideration should be made about whether it belongs on the Pod, Node, RuntimeClass, or some other resource.
 The [non-goals](#non-goals) should be kept in mind when considering RuntimeClass features.
-Features that are too specific to a single runtime implementation should use `Parameters` rather than expanding the `RuntimeClassSpec`.

 **Becoming a general policy mechanism.** RuntimeClass should not be used a replacement for PodSecurityPolicy.
 The use cases for defining multiple RuntimeClasses for the same underlying